 TRAINER TIP: Change it up every 4-6 weeks.
 Meaning, make your grip wider, more narrow, switch barbell to dumbbells, change the speed of the movement, adjust the incline on the bench, try a decline position, etc.

-Adding any of these six exercises into your routines at any given time will help build strength in both the prime movers and smaller stabilizing muscle as well.
-These particular exercises are some of the best exercises to build strength.
-Good Luck and Stay Strong!
+Adding any of these six exercises into your Jefit routine, at any given time, will help build strength in both the prime movers and smaller stabilizing muscle as well.
+These particular exercises are some of the best exercises to build muscle strength and size.